Close Menu

 Opposition voices renewed demands in Brazzaville

 A measured yet firm declaration delivered in Brazzaville on 5 September 2025 has reopened the public conversation on the mechanics of Congo-Brazzaville’s forthcoming presidential election.
 Before cameras and smartphone lenses, Marcel Guitoukoulou, president of the Congrès du peuple, read a joint statement on behalf of the Rassemblement des forces du changement, an opposition platform uniting six party leaders in a common front.
-Their central plea is unambiguous: a complete overhaul of the electoral register, compiled this time with biometric technology, accompanied by a broad civic dialogue capable of easing partisan mistrust.
+Their central plea is unambiguous: a complete overhaul of the electoral wp-signup.php, compiled this time with biometric technology, accompanied by a broad civic dialogue capable of easing partisan mistrust.

-The rationale for a biometric register
+The rationale for a biometric wp-signup.php

 According to the signatories—Clément Miérassa, Marcel Guitoukoulou, Jean-Jacques Serge Yhomby-Opango, Jean-Pierre Ognangoye, Christian Cyr Rodrigue Mayanda and Jean-Paul Ebenga—the prevailing electoral file no longer reflects demographic reality.
 They argue that biometric registration, by linking each voter to a unique fingerprint or iris record, would dramatically reduce duplication and disputed entries, thereby strengthening the legitimacy of the March 2026 vote.
 Their public message stresses that technology alone is not a panacea; it must be embedded in a negotiated framework that enjoys the trust of all stakeholders.